sander-sn/anatomy/README.md

            2021-07-30           0.071163 -1.514547  0.839562 -0.835136
     ...                              ...       ...       ...       ...

+### *Interpretation*

+Decomposing the forecasts themselves yields contributions that bear no relation to forecasting accuracy.
+Hence, a negative or positive contribution means no more than a decrease or increase in the forecast at that period attributable to the given predictor, which may or may not have be good for forecasting accuracy.

+***Hence: beware, a high average absolute contribution does not necessarily translate into a high gain in accuracy.
+That is precisely why we need to decompose the loss or gain directly, and in consequence, take into account our target and how far away our forecasts were from it.***

+From the anatomized raw forecasts, we can compute the  $\text{oShapley-VI}$ by averaging over the magnitudes of the invididual contributions:

+    >>> df.abs().mean(axis=0)
+    base_contribution    0.078436
+    x_0                  0.865098
+    x_1                  0.787327
+    x_2                  0.773340

-### The Efficiency property
+## The Efficiency property

-*During estimation the `Anatomy` checks that the individual attributions of the predictors to the forecasts sum up exactly to the forecasts produced by the models.
+*During estimation, the `Anatomy` checks that the individual attributions of the predictors to the forecasts sum up exactly to the forecasts produced by the models.
 The estimation would be aborted if efficiency does not hold.*

-Due to the efficiency property of Shapley values, summing the individual attributions yields the decomposed value(s) exactly.
-We can check that the `Anatomy` is consistet, for instance, by computing the RMSE from the decomposed raw forecasts, and by comparing that to the RMSE that we can compute from the decomposed RMSE.
+Due to the efficiency property of Shapley values, summing the individual contributions yields the decomposed value exactly.
+We can check that the results that `Anatomy` yields are consistet.
+We can recover the RMSE from the decomposed RMSE, but we can also recover the RMSE from the decomposed forecasts.
+Let's make sure that they match.

-Let's begin by decomposing the RMSE directly:
+We first anatomize the RMSE:

     def transform(y_hat, y):
         return np.sqrt(np.mean((y - y_hat) ** 2))